Anyone who has a blog knows about the dirty little spammers, who toil hard to make the Internet a far worse place.

 It is better not make a plugin.
 If the plugin succeeds many hackers will study your code to break it

-Bjkeefe over 12 years ago
+Bjkeefe almost 13 years ago

 Bjkeefe